sigpwny/ctfd2pages/README.md

 Links rot, which would be especially sad when you have a beautifully themed CTFd website :(.
-None of the existing CTFd archival technologies archive the entire website and keep it browsable; they only archive the handouts and the challenge descriptions, in most cases.
+None of the existing CTFd archival technologies archive the entire website and keep it browsable; in most cases, they only archive the handouts and the challenge descriptions.

 This is why we created ctfd2pages.
 Github Pages can now host a static version of a CTFd site long after the CTF event is over.